 We will hold open, inclusive and transparent discussions on the modernization of the ODA measurement and on the proposed measure of “total official support for sustainable development” and we affirm that any such measure will not dilute commitments already made.

 South-South cooperation is an important element of international cooperation for development as a complement, not a substitute, to North-South cooperation.
-We recognize its increased importance, different history and particularities.
+We recognize its increased importance, different history and particularities, and stress that South-South cooperation should be seen as an expression of solidarity among peoples and countries of the South, based on their shared experiences and objectives.
+It should continue to be guided by the principles of respect for national sovereignty, national ownership and independence, equality, non-conditionality, non-interference in domestic affairs and mutual benefit.

 We welcome the increased contributions of South-South cooperation to poverty eradication and sustainable development.
 We encourage developing countries to voluntarily step up their efforts to strengthen South-South cooperation, and to further improve its development effectiveness in accordance with the provisions of the Nairobi Outcome document of the High Level UN Conference on South-South Cooperation.
 We also commit to strengthening triangular cooperation as a means of bringing relevant experience and expertise to bear in development cooperation.